List of Dune characters: Scytale

-Scytale is a Tleilaxu Face Dancer who executes a plot to dethrone Paul Atriedes in Dune Messiah.
-Scytale's conspiracy includes Spacing Guild Navigator Edric, the Bene Gesserit Reverend Mother Mohiam, and the Princess Irulan, Paul's consort.
-Unlike Face Dancers depicted later in the series, Scytale appears autonomous, and his high-level dealings with the other conspirators suggest a certain rank and level of trust among the Tleilaxu.
+Scytale is a Tleilaxu Face Dancer who executes a plot to dethrone Paul Atreides in Dune Messiah.
+His conspiracy includes Spacing Guild Navigator Edric, the Bene Gesserit Reverend Mother Mohiam, and the Princess Irulan, Paul's consort.
+In comparison to them, however, Scytale understands Paul's plight and fears the threat of a fully uncontrolled Jihad, leading him to call to remove Paul in a calculated way.
+Unlike Face Dancers depicted later in the series, Scytale's information and high-level dealings suggest a certain rank and level of trust among the Tleilaxu.

+Robert Pattinson will portray Scytale in the 2026 film Dune: Part Three.

 Scytale notes of Face Dancers, "We are Jadacha hermaphrodites ... either sex at will."
 He subsequently kills and assumes the appearance of Lichna, the daughter of the trusted Fremen commando Otheym, in order to lure Paul from the Atreides Keep to Otheym's house, where Scytale has planted an atomic weapon.
 The attack fails to kill Paul, but the atomic blast blinds him.
 Scytale soon makes an attempt to force Paul's allegiance.
 With the Tleilaxu ghola of Duncan Idaho having regained the memories of the deceased original, Scytale has proven that the Tleilaxu can resurrect a human being.
 He offers Paul a ghola of his concubine Chani, who has just died giving birth to their twin children, in exchange for Paul surrendering his empire to Tleilaxu control.
 Though tempted, Paul refuses.
 Scytale holds a knife over the newborn twins, threatening to kill them instantly unless Paul accepts.
 Paul instead kills Scytale with a thrown crysknife, guided by a vision sent by his infant son.

 In Heretics of Dune, 5000 years after the events of Dune Messiah, a ghola of Scytale is a Tleilaxu Master and one of Tleilaxu leader Tylwyth Waff's nine councillors.
 The novel establishes that after learning how to restore a ghola's memories in Dune Messiah, the Masters use this knowledge as a form of immortality, creating clones from their living cells which can be reawakened upon their deaths.
 Face Dancers are still Tleilaxu servants rather than emissaries, and Herbert does not explain how the Scytale of Dune Messiah—a Face Dancer, though autonomous—could ascend to become a Master, or how the Master/Face Dancer relationship may have evolved over the millennia.